-Principle Six: Information and Professional Development- continued
+Principle Six: Information and Professional Development- continued as well as for ensuring sound information flows between the Board and the Audit Committee.

 Principle Seven: Evaluation of the Board's Performance

 Under the present circumstances, the Board still does not consider it necessary to appoint a committee to carry out a performance evaluation of its role, as the Board's performance is always under the scrutiny of the shareholders of the Company.